 - 1. Debt financing provides benefits because of the tax deductibility of interest, so firms should have some debt in their capital structures. - 2.
 However, financial distress and agency costs place limits on debt usage-beyond some point, these costs offset the tax advantage of debt.
 The costs of financial distress are especially harmful to firms whose values consist primarily of intangible growth options, such as research and development.
-Such firms should have lower levels of debt than firms whose asset bases consist mostly of tangible assets. - 3.
-Because of problems resulting from asymmetric information and flotation costs, low-growth firms should follow a pecking order, by raising capital first from internal sources, then by borrowing, and finally by issuing new stock.
+Such firms should have lower levels of debt than firms whose asset bases consist mostly of tangible assets.

+- 3. Because of problems resulting from asymmetric information and flotation costs, low-growth firms should follow a pecking order by raising capital first from internal sources, then by borrowing, and finally by issuing new stock.
 In fact, such low-growth firms rarely need to issue external equity.
 High-growth firms whose growth occurs primarily through increases in tangible assets should follow the same pecking order, but usually they will need to issue new stock as well as debt.
-High-growth firms whose values consist primarily of intangible growth options may run out of internally generated cash, but they should emphasize stock rather than debt due to the severe problems that financial distress imposes on such firms.

-4. Finally, because of asymmetric information, firms should maintain a reserve of borrowing capacity in order to be able to take advantage of good investment opportunities without having to issue stock at low prices, and this reserve will cause the actual debt ratio to be lower than that suggested by the trade-off models.
+High-growth firms whose values consist primarily of intangible growth options may run out of internally generated cash, but they should emphasize stock rather than debt because of the severe problems that financial distress imposes on such firms. - 4.
+Managers have better information than investors about a firm's prospects.
+This informational asymmetry causes investors to view a stock issue as a negative signal, which leads to a decline in stock price.
+To prevent this, firms should maintain a reserve of borrowing capacity so they can take advantage of investment opportunities without having to issue stock at low prices.
+This reserve will cause the actual debt ratio to be lower than that suggested by the trade-off models.

 There is some evidence that managers do attempt to behave in ways that are consistent with this view of capital structure.
-In a survey of CFOs, about two-thirds of the CFOs said that they follow a "hierarchy in which the most advantageous sources of funds are exhausted before other sources are used."
+In a survey of CFOs, about two-thirds said they follow a "hierarchy in which the most advantageous sources of funds are exhausted before other sources are used."
 The hierarchy usually followed the pecking order of first internally generated cash flow, then debt, and finally external equity, which is consistent with the predicted behavior of most low-growth firms.
-But there were occasions in which external equity was the first source of financing, which would be consistent with the theory for either highgrowth firms or firms whose agency and financial distress costs have exceeded the benefit of the tax savings.
-16
+But there were occasions in which external equity was the first source of financing, which would be consistent with the theory for either high-growth firms or firms whose agency costs and level of financial distress have exceeded the benefit of tax savings.15